 Gill Del-Mace was born in the United Kingdom.
-The magic of the stage show was always part of her childhood, travelling with her father in stunts shows, theatres, and movie sets throughout Great Britain and Europe.
+The magic of the stage show was always part of her childhood, traveling with her father in stunts shows, theaters, and movie sets throughout Great Britain and Europe.
 These formative years provided the lifelong inspiration for a unique exploration of the theatrical and dramatic including the notion of fantasy art and exotic women.

 These painted memories, these characters and visions, are executed on canvas with loving detail and a potent ability.
 Characters, surreal, bizarre and magnetic in their presence, invite you into another world.
 From the conventional to the theatrical and the sensually erotic Gill's beautifully and controlled art demonstrates she is fully in command of the painted subject.

 An influence on Gill's work has been the twentieth century European art movement referred to as "Magic Realism".
 Together with her potent ability as an artist she has created these works as a testament to her vision and talent.
 A continuation of a career that began in San Francisco in 1975 and has seen Gill exhibit and be astutely collected nationally and internationally.